Unveiling Las Vegas Sands (LVS)'s Value: Is It Really Priced Right? A Comprehensive Guide

 Financial Strength

-Companies with poor financial strength pose a high risk of permanent capital loss.
-To avoid this, investors must review a company's financial strength before deciding to purchase shares.
-Both the cash-to-debt ratio and interest coverage of a company are great ways to understand its financial strength.

-Las Vegas Sands has a cash-to-debt ratio of 0.39, which ranks worse than 54.84% of 826 companies in the Travel & Leisure industry.
-The overall financial strength of Las Vegas Sands is 4 out of 10, indicating that its financial strength is poor.
+Assessing the financial strength of a company before investing is crucial to mitigate the risk of permanent loss.
+A company's cash-to-debt ratio and interest coverage can provide valuable insights into its financial strength.
+Las Vegas Sands has a cash-to-debt ratio of 0.39, ranking it lower than 54.41% of 827 companies in the Travel & Leisure industry.
+Its overall financial strength is 4 out of 10, indicating poor financial health.

 Profitability and Growth

-Investing in profitable companies, especially those that have demonstrated consistent profitability over the long term, poses less risk.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+Consistent profitability over the long term often signals a safer investment.
 Las Vegas Sands has been profitable 8 over the past 10 years.
-Over the past twelve months, the company had a revenue of $6.80 billion and Earnings Per Share (EPS) of $0.07.
-Its operating margin is 8.74%, which ranks better than 55.62% of 827 companies in the Travel & Leisure industry.
-Overall, GuruFocus ranks the profitability of Las Vegas Sands at 7 out of 10, indicating fair profitability.
+It had a revenue of $6.80 billion and Earnings Per Share (EPS) of $0.07 in the past twelve months.
+Its operating margin of 8.74% ranks better than 55.73% of 829 companies in the Travel & Leisure industry.
+Overall, the profitability of Las Vegas Sands is ranked 7 out of 10, indicating fair profitability.

 ROIC vs WACC

-Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Las Vegas Sands's return on invested capital is -96.35, and its cost of capital is 8.35.
+Comparing a company's Return on Invested Capital (ROIC) and the Weighted Average Cost of Capital (WACC) can provide insights into its profitability.
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Ideally, ROIC should be higher than WACC.
+However, for the past 12 months, Las Vegas Sands's ROIC is -96.35, and its cost of capital is 8.5.

 Conclusion

-In conclusion, the stock of Las Vegas Sands (NYSE:LVS) shows every sign of being significantly undervalued.
-The company's financial condition is poor and its profitability is fair.
-Its growth ranks worse than 94.89% of 607 companies in the Travel & Leisure industry.
-To learn more about Las Vegas Sands stock, you can check out its 30-Year Financials here.
+Despite its poor financial strength and less than stellar growth, Las Vegas Sands (NYSE:LVS) stock is believed to be significantly undervalued.
+The company's profitability is fair, and its future returns are likely to be much higher than its business growth.
+For a deeper understanding of Las Vegas Sands stock, you can check out its 30-Year Financials here.

 This article first appeared on GuruFocus.